ritwikraj16/ai-mcp/rag-and-text2sql-maharishi/README.md

 streamlit run app.py
 ```

-Note: For demostration purpose the query_tools.py file has SQL data for various cities hard-coded and the data/cities folder have pdfs for RAG data.
+Note: For this demonstration, the query_tools.py file has SQL data for various cities hard-coded and the data/cities folder has pdfs for RAG data (first two pages of wikipedia articles for those cities).
 You can modify them or replace the data source as per your requirements.

 ---